K_1 of a p-adic group ring II. The determinantal kernel SK_1: -groups

 which is natural with respect to maps between group extensions. \end{proposition}

 \begin{proof} See Proposition 16 in [O1].
 Consider the maps

-From the proof of Proposition \ref{pro28}, because $H_{1}$ is generated by commutators, we know that $\alpha _{1\ast }$ is surjective.
-By repeated use of the argument used to show Corollary \ref{cor37}, we see that $\alpha _{2\ast }$ is injective, because $H/H_{1}$ contains no commutators.
+From the proof of Proposition 3.9, because $H_{1}$ is generated by commutators lying in $H$, we know that $\alpha _{1\ast }$ is surjective.
+So we may reduce consideration to to the case where $H$ is replaced by $ H/H_{1}.\ $By repeated use of the argument used to show Corollary 3.22, we see that $\alpha _{2\ast }$ is injective, because $H/H_{1}$ contains no commutators.

-We now first prove the result by taking the case when $H= \langle c \rangle $ is of order $p$ and contains no commutators.
-First we recall from Lemma \ref{le26} that
+We now prove the result by taking the case when $H=\langle c\rangle $ is of order $p$ and contains no commutators.
+First we recall from Lemma 3.7 that